Microservice Deployments

 are built, packaged, delivered, and deployed - each of which may take more than one form.

-• Continous Integration is the process of developers
+• Continuous Integration is the process of developers

 continually iterating on the features, logic, and inner-workings of their application stack.
 This may be as small as bug fixes and as large as a